 Data science and AI are having a significant impact on society in uncountable ways, leading to huge benefits in many cases.
 Yet, increasingly complex analytical pipelines working with poorly understood heterogeneous data sets can give rise to harms in many ways.
 Furthermore, there could be deleterious systemic effects such as the magnification of disinformation or surveillance capitalism.
 There has been tremendous recent interest in understanding and managing these concerns.
-We invite nominations for young scholars whose research is related to topics in this broad area, including, but not limited to:
+Together with thirty young scholars, the Summit will explore in-depth topics in this broad area, including, but not limited to:

 - Equity and fairness, particularly in automated decision making